 Applies to all patients within the hospital, regardless of unit or condition, who are seen at GBMC.

-- In inpatient facilities and Emergency Department, NO VISITORS will be permitted except under specific circumstances, and by prior approval of the patient experience administrator or designee.
+- In inpatient facilities and Emergency Department, VISITORS will be permitted with prior approval by patient experience administrator or designee under specific circumstances.
 Those specific circumstances include:

 - One parent or caregiver of a child in the neonatal intensive care unit.